Canon 1000D vs Fujifilm X-T20

 |126 x 98 x 65 mm, 502 g||118 x 83 x 41 mm, 383 g|

 The side-by-side display below illustrates the physical size and weight of the Canon 1000D and the Fujifilm X-T20.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (21 percent) than the Canon 1000D.
 Moreover, the X-T20 is markedly lighter (24 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the X-T20 are weather-sealed.